-As we provide an international service, we may need to transfer your personal information outside the European Economic Area (EEA) in order for us to provide our services.
+As we provide an international service, we may need to transfer your personal data outside the United Kingdom or European Economic Area (EEA) in order for us to provide our services.

-For example, if you ask to make an international payment, we will send funds to banks overseas.
-We might also send your information overseas to keep to global legal and regulatory requirements, and to provide ongoing support services.
+For example, if you ask to make an international payment, we will send funds to banks outside of the United Kingdom or EEA.
+We might also send your personal data outside of the United Kingdom or EEA to keep to global legal and regulatory requirements, and to provide ongoing support services.

 If you would like more information, please contact us through the Revolut app or by sending an email to firstname.lastname@example.org.

-If you use a password for the Revolut app or the Revolut website, you will need to keep this password confidential.
+If you use a password for the Revolut app or our website, you will need to keep this password confidential.
 Please do not share it with anyone.

-When you use our services, which include social networking, chat room or forum features, do not share any personal information that you don't want to be seen, collected or used by other users, as this information will become publicly available.
+When you use our services, which includes our social network accounts and the Revolut Community forum, do not share any personal data that you don't want to be seen, collected or used by other customers, as this personal data will become publicly available.

-If we change the way we use your personal information, we will update this notice and, if appropriate, let you know by text message, by email, through the Revolut app or through the Revolut website.
+If we change the way we use your personal data, we will update this policy and, if appropriate, let you know by email, through the Revolut app or through our website.